wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 2.md

 **Non-functional Requirements**

 These requirements describe how well the system will serve its functionalities.
-Usually, it is to ensure: user experience, data integrity, cost effectiveness, low maintenance effort, etc. With these goals in mind, you system needs to
+Usually, it is to ensure: user experience, data integrity, cost effectiveness, low maintenance effort, etc. With these goals in mind, you system needs to take into consideration of a subset of the following things:

+* The availability of the system (it should be the same for a single user or a billion of users)
+* The latency of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM2ODcxMTUsLTExNjkwODU2OTAsODY4OT
-gwNTkzLDExOTI2MzIwNTQsNzE4MjU4ODcyLC0zMDA3ODM3OTEs
-MTg5NDI4NzI1LDEzMDM0Mzk0MjksLTk2MDA3MzMzMiwtNjIyNz
-g1ODIyLDIwNTM2Njk0MjksNTE2NzI3NjA1LC00NDc1MDAyMTIs
-LTEwODU4MjYxNSwtMTA4NTgyNjE1LC02ODU5MjQ2MzddfQ==
+eyJoaXN0b3J5IjpbLTEyMDk2OTYxNTcsLTExNjkwODU2OTAsOD
+Y4OTgwNTkzLDExOTI2MzIwNTQsNzE4MjU4ODcyLC0zMDA3ODM3
+OTEsMTg5NDI4NzI1LDEzMDM0Mzk0MjksLTk2MDA3MzMzMiwtNj
+IyNzg1ODIyLDIwNTM2Njk0MjksNTE2NzI3NjA1LC00NDc1MDAy
+MTIsLTEwODU4MjYxNSwtMTA4NTgyNjE1LC02ODU5MjQ2MzddfQ
+==
 -->